 - Boeing (NYSE: BA) - Boeing is using the metaverse to expand and improve production capabilities.
 In an interview with Reuters, Greg Hyslop, Boeing’s chief engineer, said that the plane maker is planning to create a proprietary digital environment where its human, computer and robot employees can communicate and collaborate seamlessly across the world.

 - Microsoft (NASDAQ: MSFT) - Microsoft is looking to find its metaverse niche in the professional world.
 The company plans to release Mesh for Microsoft Teams in 2022.
 The add-on to the popular video conferencing platform will allow individuals to generate personalized avatars and collaborate in a holographic 3D environment that transcends geographic boundaries.
 A key feature of Microsoft Mesh will be Holoportation, which is a tool that allows users to access the previously mentioned digital environment with a VR headset.
-The user appears as a digital lifelike representation of himself with the ability to interact with team members as if they were in person.
+The user appears as a digital lifelike representation of themselves with the ability to interact with team members as if they were in person.
+On February 2nd 2022, Business Insider released a report stating that Microsoft has stopped working on a retail-focused augmented reality headset with metaverse capabilities due to "a lack of a unified strategy."
+How this development impacts it's business-facing metaverse endeavors remains to be seen.

 How to buy land in the metaverse and other digital items